MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Contaminants and chemicals linked to cancer are found in water, food, and several other commonly used items.
-Yet, no category of consumer items is susceptible to less government management than cosmetics, including Lipstick.
-Although many of the chemicals in cosmetics most likely pose little risk, subjection to a few is linked to critical health disorders, such as cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and several other commonly used goods.
+But, no category of consumer goods is accountable to less government inspection than cosmetics, including Lipstick.
+While many of the contaminants and chemicals in cosmetics and personal care products most likely pose minimal risk, being exposed to a few is associated with substantial health concerns, such as cancer.